-I’m just going to continue where we left off with this World Health Organization document.
+I’m continue where we left off with this World Health Organization document.
 We got the gist of it already:

 Section 3, C is about Chain of Events